|Aktivitets nivå :||Flere aktiviteter - Fotturer - Kultur & Tema reiser (standard) - Reise for single|

-Starting from Amalfi, follow the stream gently upwards through lemon groves, past the shells of former paper factories (a major local industry from the 12th to 19th centuries) and medieval ironworks into the Valle delle Ferriere National Park.
+Starting from Amalfi, follow the stream gently upwards through lemon groves, past the shells of former paper factories (a major local industry from the 12th to 19th centuries) and mediaeval ironworks into the Valle delle Ferriere National Park.
 Continue on, crossing wooden bridges and following shady paths carpeted with wild flowers in season, to the beautiful moss-clad waterfalls within the closed gates of the nature reserve.
-Exodus groups have exclusive access to this beautiful protected area; a real privilege as entrance is restricted to those with prior authorisation.
+Exodus groups have exclusive access to this beautiful protected area; a real privilege as entrance is restricted to the public.
 The route then follows the track back before turning up to the quaint village of Pontone.
 We stop to take in outstanding views of Amalfi and enjoy a picnic lunch in the charming village piazza before proceeding up to Ravello, a town much favoured by the Bloomsbury set and other artists and intellectuals due to its secluded location and inspirational scenery.
-Take some time to explore at your leisure; perhaps visit Villa Cimbrone with its meticulously landscaped gardens, (9km, approx. 4 hours walking)
+Take some time to explore at your leisure; perhaps visit Villa Cimbrone with its meticulously landscaped gardens (8km, 4 hours walking). **

 All breakfasts, 4 packed lunches and 6 dinners are included.
-Breakfast: Continental style with a choice of cereal, bread, pastries, yoghurt, orange juice and milk with an array of teas/coffee.
-Lunch: Usually a sandwich filled with a choice of cold meats, tuna or locally made cheeses.
-Dinner: All evening meals are taken in the hotel, where the standard is excellent and the chef takes great pride in showcasing the best of regional foods, including dishes such as ‘Scialatielli all'amalfitana’ (homemade pasta with seafood) and ‘branzino all’acqua pazza’ (seabass in crazy water!).
+Breakfast is continental style with a choice of cereal, bread, pastries, yoghurt, orange juice and milk with an array of teas/coffee.
+Included packed lunches usually consist of a sandwich filled with a choice of cold meats, tuna or local cheeses.
+All evening meals are taken in the hotel, where the standard is excellent and the chef takes great pride in showcasing the best of regional foods, including dishes such as ‘Scialatielli all'amalfitana’ (homemade pasta with seafood) and ‘branzino all’acqua pazza’ (seabass in crazy water!).
 Dinners usually consist of four courses, commencing with antipasti, followed by soup and/or pasta, a main meat dish with salad or vegetables and dessert.
-Vegetarian choices are always available.
 On certain evenings, there is the opportunity to learn how to make the famous Neapolitan pizza.
 Please note that drinks are not included with meals but available to purchase.
 Vegetarians are well catered for in Italy.